matthewmain/kiss_the_sky/builds/v1.1/README.md

 - [X] "Sow" button that kicks off initial falling seeds.
 - [X] info, shadows, camera, play/pause, and restart UI icons with hover tips and warnings where appropriate
 - [X] add stylized on-screen text notifications throughout game: season change announcements & new best height announcement when current record broken
-- [ ] game lose announcement screen, with summary of achievements (difficuly level and number of generations before plants died oute)
+- [X] game lose announcement screen
-- [ ] game win announcement screen, with some kind of weird cool animation, summary of achievements (difficulty level and number of generations to reach 100% height with red flower.) and option to play game again or watch ambient mode.
+- [X] game win announcement screen, with some kind of weird cool animation, summary of achievements (difficulty level and number of generations to reach 100% height with red flower.) and option to play game again or watch ambient mode.

 <br>